Karen Holmgaard: Fortuna Hjørring

-Karen Holmgaard previously played for Vejle BK from 2016 to 2017 before joining Fortuna Hjørring with Sara on 28 June 2017.
-She made her league debut against Varde on 14 August 2017.
-Holmgaard scored her first league goal against VSK Aarhus on 1 October 2017, scoring in the 90th minute.
-On 22 May 2018, Holmgaard and Sara's contract was extended.
+Having previously played for Vejle BK from 2016 to 2017, Holmgaard signed for Fortuna Hjørring alongside twin sister Sara on 28 June 2017.
+She scored her first league goal on 1 October 2017.

+On 22 May 2018, both Holmgaard sister's contracts were extended.

 Turbine Potsdam

-On 4 December 2020, she joined Turbine Potsdam, together with Sara Holmgaard.
-She made her league debut against Wolfsburg on 5 February 2021.
-Holmgaard scored her first league goal against Eintracht Frankfurt on 16 May 2021, scoring in the 58th minute.
+On 4 December 2020, Karen and Sara Holmgaard joined Frauen-Bundesliga clubTurbine Potsdam.

+Karen Holmgaard made her league debut against Wolfsburg on 5 February 2021.
+She scored her first league goal against Eintracht Frankfurt on 16 May 2021.
+In December 2021, she was sent off having picked up two yellow cards against Frankfurt.